FAQ

 - CBDC is issued by a central bank, whereas stablecoins such as AUDD are issued by financial services institutions, and

-- In a technology sense, AUDD is validated through a public blockchain, while CBDCs will most likely operate on private blockchains.
+- In a technology sense AUDD is validated through a public blockchain, whilst CBDCs will usually be on private blockchains.

 - CBDCs aim to maintain monetary control, while stablecoins serve multiple purposes, including digital payments and use in the digitally native ecosystem.